Alaska Bore Tides: What are they and where to see them?

 The Turnagain tidal bore occurs at least once every day but most are just modestly-sized waves.
 The highest bore tides occur during the five days that surround a new or full moon on the days that coincide with the lowest tides.
 The other times when there are high bores are during the Spring and Autumn equinoxes (March and September).
 The afternoon tidal bores are usually the larger.

-For full details of the timings and strengths of the Turnagain Bore for 2022 and whether it is suitable for surfing, log onto: https://girdwood.com/bore-tide-schedule/
+For full details of the timings and strengths of the Turnagain Bore for 2022 and whether it is suitable for surfing, visit:

 How long are Bore Tides?

-The length of bore waves vary but the Turnabout Arm Bore is about 50 miles in length and takes up to five hours to travel from the mouth of Turnagain Arm to the end of it.
+The length of bore waves vary but the Turnagain Arm Bore tide is about 50 miles in length and takes up to five hours to travel from the mouth of Turnagain Arm to the end of it.

 Whether you are an experienced surfer or first time spectator, the Turnagain Arm Bore Tide is really impressive.
-And even You will be able to spot Harbor seals ‘riding the tide’ and then once the waters have deepened, Beluga Whales are attracted to feed on the rich fish stocks that have been brought in by the bore.
+You may even spot Harbor seals ‘riding the tide.’
+Once the waters have deepened, Beluga Whales are attracted to feed on the rich fish stocks that have been brought in by the bore, so keep your eyes peeled for marine wildlife.